 spouses who are not pursuing a divorce, defines “spouse” as

 including cohabiting couples who have lived together for a period of at

 least three years, and cohabiting biological or adoptive parents.

 Once entitlement has been established, the court will consider the appropriate

 amount and duration of support, generally in line with the Spousal Support

 Q: Who is eligible for spousal support?

-to establish an entitlement to spousal support (Bracklow v.
+an entitlement to spousal support (Bracklow v.
 Bracklow).

 In Ontario, you are only eligible for spousal support:

 To compensate a spouse for hardship or opportunities lost due to the marriage